-Thank you for having your say on the proposed Snape Park Upgrade.
+Project update 1 October 2025: Thank you to everyone who shared their thoughts on the proposed Snape Park Upgrade.

-- Build new outdoor cricket nets north of the current location
+- Stage Two: Construction of new outdoor cricket nets north of the current location in readiness for Stage Three works.

-- Relocate the Indoor Training Facility to the current outdoor nets site
+- Stage Three: Relocation of the Indoor Training Facility to the current outdoor nets site.
+This stage is planned for 2029–30, pending funding and further community consultation.

 Randwick Council is proposing to build a new indoor training facility, as well as a new kiosk, public toilets and changerooms at Snape Park in Maroubra.